Alan Cook, flute

 Abigail Bracken, oboe

 Oboist Abigail Bracken (she/her) developed a love of music alongside her sister Sophia, a clarinetist.
-She is dedicated to expanding the repertoire of clarinet and oboe duets.
-In addition to performing many lesser-known works, Abigail has taken matters into her own hands and arranged music for this duo.
-Three of these works were published by TrevCo Music in 2023, and she plans to publish more throughout 2024.
+She is dedicated to expanding the known repertoire of clarinet and oboe duets.
+In addition to performing many lesser-known works together, Abigail has taken matters into her own hands and arranged music for this duo.
+Currently, she is published with Songburd Music and TrevCo Music.

 Bracken received her Bachelor of Music from Indiana University in May 2024, where she studied with Linda Strommen.
-She is currently pursing a Master of Oboe Performance and a Master of Chamber Music at the University of Michigan studying with Dr. Nancy King.
+She studied with Dr. Nancy King at the University of Michigan for her graduate studies, earning her master’s degrees in Oboe Performance and Chamber Music Performance in December 2025.

 Sophia Bracken, clarinet